LambdaTest/documentation/docs/hyperexecute-how-to-run-tests-using-local-selenium-drivers.md

 <img loading="lazy" src={require('../assets/images/hyperexecute/knowledge-base/how-to-guide/local-driver-os.png').default} alt="Image"  className="doc_img"/>

-> You can generate capabilities for your test requirements with the help of our inbuilt 🔗 [Capabilities Generator Tool](https://www.lambdatest.com/capabilities-generator/).
+> You can also use **dev** and **beta** browser versions.
+To generate capabilities for your test requirements, you can use our inbuilt 🔗 [Capabilities Generator Tool](https://www.lambdatest.com/capabilities-generator/).

 ### Step 3: Run Your Tests: